-- We may be unable to manage our future growth effectively, which could make it difficult to execute our business strategy. - We rely on a few large customers for a majority of our business, and the loss of any of these customers, significant changes in the prices, marketing allowances or other important terms provided to any of these customers or adverse developments with respect to the financial condition of these customers could materially reduce our net income and operating results. - We rely on a limited number of suppliers for certain raw materials and supplied components.
-We may not be able to obtain sufficient raw materials or supplied components to meet our maintenance or operating needs or obtain such materials on favorable terms or at all. - There is a limited supply of new CL-415EAF aircraft to purchase, and an inability to purchase additional CL-415EAF aircraft could impede our ability to increase our revenue and net income. - We currently rely and will continue to rely on third-party partners to provide and store the parts and components required to service and maintain our aircrafts, and to supply critical components and systems, which exposes us to a number of risks and uncertainties outside our control - We may require substantial additional funding to finance our operations and growth strategy, but adequate additional financing may not be available when we need it, on acceptable terms, or at all. - Any acquisitions, partnerships or joint ventures that we enter into could disrupt our operations and have a material adverse effect on our business, financial condition and results of operations. - Our systems, aircrafts, technologies and services and related equipment may have shorter useful lives than we anticipate. - We have a substantial amount of debt and servicing future interests or principal payments may impair our ability to operate our business or require us to change our business strategy to accommodate the repayment of our debt. - We have incurred significant losses since inception, and we may not be able to achieve, maintain or increase profitability or positive cash flow. - The requirements of being a public company may strain our resources, divert our management's attention and affect our ability to attract and retain additional executive management and qualified board members. - Our management team has limited experience managing a public company. - We have identified material weaknesses in our internal control over financial reporting. - The price of our Common Stock and Warrants are likely to be highly volatile. - Our Common Stock is subject to restrictions on ownership by non-U.S. citizens, which could require divestiture by non-U.S. citizen stockholders and could have a negative impact on the transferability of our common stock, its liquidity and market value, and such restrictions may deter a potential change of control transaction. - We may issue additional shares of our Common Stock or other equity securities, which would dilute your ownership interest in us and may depress the market price of our Common Stock. - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq. - The holders of shares of Series A Preferred Stock will have rights, preferences and privileges that are not held by, and are preferential to, the rights of holders of our Common Stock. - A small number of our stockholders could significantly influence our business.
+- We currently rely and will continue to rely on third-party partners to provide and store the parts and components required to service and maintain our aircrafts, and to supply critical components and systems, which exposes us to a number of risks and uncertainties outside our control. - We may require substantial additional funding to finance our operations and growth strategy, but adequate additional financing may not be available when we need it, on acceptable terms, or at all, and may depend in part, on the market price of our Common Stock. - Our systems, aircrafts, technologies and services and related equipment may have shorter useful lives than we anticipate. - We have a substantial amount of debt and servicing future interests or principal payments may require us to change our business strategy to accommodate the repayment of our debt. - We have incurred significant losses since inception, and we may not be able to achieve, maintain or increase profitability or positive cash flow. - The requirements of being a public company may strain our resources, divert our management's attention and affect our ability to attract and retain additional executive management and qualified board members, as our management team has limited experience managing a public company. - We have identified material weaknesses in our internal control over financial reporting. - The price of our Common Stock and Warrants are likely to be highly volatile. - Our Common Stock is subject to restrictions on ownership by non-U.S. citizens, which could require divestiture by non-U.S. citizen stockholders and could have a negative impact on the transferability of our common stock, its liquidity and market value, and such restrictions may deter a potential change of control transaction. - We may issue additional shares of our Common Stock or other equity securities, which would dilute your ownership interest in us and may depress the market price of our Common Stock. - There can be no assurance that we will be able to comply with Nasdaq's continued listing standards. - The holders of shares of Series A Preferred Stock will have rights, preferences and privileges that are not held by, and are preferential to, the rights of holders of our Common Stock. - A small number of our stockholders could significantly influence our business. - Warrants will become exercisable for our Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our shareholders. - The price of our Common Stock may remain below \$11.50 until expiration of the Warrant exercise period, and the Warrants expire worthless and the terms of the Warrants may be amended in a manner adverse to a holder if holders of at least 65% of the then outstanding Public Warrants approve of such amendment. - We may redeem your unexpired Warrants prior to their exercise at a time that is disadvantageous to you, thereby making your Warrants worthless. - Future sales, or the perception of future sales, of a substantial number of shares of our Common Stock and Warrants, including resales pursuant to this prospectus, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline. - The Selling Holders purchased the securities covered by this prospectus at different prices, some significantly below the current trading price of such securities, and some Selling Holders received such securities without any consideration, and may therefore make substantial profits upon resales even if the current trading price of our Common Stock is at or significantly below the price at which the units were issued in the JCIC IPO.